soco21/soco21/assignment-2/Group8-a2.md

 To improve the package structure, we moved the Domain Object Model (Board, BoardCoordinates, Move, Piece, Player) to the separate package dom.
 [9f4b7d8](https://github.com/soco21/soco21-group8/commit/9f4b7d8f8f85d2cca159e9469ba82ab104f3b547)

+To improve the package structure, we moved the util classes (BoardPrinter, Console) to the separate package util.
+[3b77746](https://github.com/soco21/soco21-group8/commit/3b777465a1f8a959c6f8ea436b6d97408c2b88f6)

 ### Task 2

 During the analysis and design phases of this extension use responsibility driven design and UML